Having an application for a cosigner release denied is incredibly frustrating.

 Why is it so hard to get a cosigner release?

-Put simply, there is almost no incentive for the lender to release the cosigner.
+Sadly, there is almost no incentive for the lender to release the cosigner.
 Think about it.
-The lender gets absolutely noting.
-A loan that two people were once legally obligated to pay back is now a loan that only one person is responsible for.
+The lender gets absolutely nothing.
+A loan that two people were once legally obligated to pay back is now a loan with only one contractually responsible person.
 The lender doesn’t make any extra money, they have to do extra paperwork, and when it is all done, it is at a higher risk of never being collected.

 What you can do if you have been denied a release

 Option 1: Grind it out

-If your heart is really set on a cosigner release, there are some things you can do to be proactive.
+If your heart is set on a traditional cosigner release, there are some things you can do to be proactive.
 Step one would be to call your lender to get details on why specifically you were denied.
 They will likely say your income relative to your debt was too low, or some other generic statement like that.
 Press for details.
 If you can get hard numbers in writing, then you can set a specific goal.
 Reach the numbers your lender set for you, and they will have to approve it.

 Something to keep in mind is that each time you apply, your lender will have to do some investigating into your financials and qualifications.
-Obviously, this isn’t ideal for you because it results in a pull of your credit score, but it is also tedious for your lender.
-The more man hours they have to devote to this process, the more worthwhile it will become to them to release your cosigner.
+Obviously, this isn’t ideal because it results in a credit score pull, but it is also tedious to the lender.
+The more staff-hours they have to devote to this process, the more worthwhile it will become to them to release your cosigner.
 Finally, with each passing year, your balance will be decreasing.
 The lower the balance, the easier it should be to get a cosigner release.

 Option 2: Make a scene